Regenerative Therapy in Houston for Joint, Spine, and Tendon Pain

 Is regenerative therapy safe?

-How long does it take to see results from regenerative therapy?
+How long does it take to notice changes after regenerative therapy?

-Who is a good candidate for regenerative therapy in Houston?
+Who may be a candidate for regenerative therapy in Houston?

 Is regenerative therapy covered by insurance?

-Insurance coverage for regenerative therapy varies depending on the specific procedure and insurance plan.
-Some regenerative therapy treatments may be considered elective or investigational by certain carriers.
-In Houston, Dr. Silky Patel’s office helps patients review their insurance benefits and understand financial considerations before proceeding with regenerative therapy.
-Clear communication allows patients to make informed decisions about incorporating regenerative therapy into their overall pain management plan.
+Insurance coverage for regenerative therapy varies depending on the specific treatment and individual insurance plan.
+Some treatments may be considered elective or not covered by certain carriers.
+Dr. Silky Patel’s office helps patients review coverage information and discuss financial considerations before proceeding with treatment.